arcus-azure/arcus.testing/docs/preview/03-Guidance/migrate-from-testing-framework.md

 + AssertXml.Equal(expectedXml, actualXml);
 ```

-Any nodes that should be ignored can be configured with passing additional options:
+Any nodes that should be ignored can be configured by passing additional options:

 ```diff
 - using Codit.Testing.OutputComparison;